MONTHLY EXPENSES ON AMERICA'S GREAT LOOP - MAY 2022

 Nights at anchor: 15

-As you can see, we spent most nights on anchor for a total of 15 nights.
-We spent 11 nights at a marina and 5 nights on a mooring ball.
-We went to two marinas this month.
-The first marina was in Norfolk, Virginia for $1.50/foot plus $30 for electric.
-Although there is an anchorage in Norfolk, we wanted to be at the same marina as the other loopers for the AGLCA Spring Rendezvous.
-It was one less thing we would have to worry about as we’d be off the boat for most of the day in various informational sessions and wanted to leave Ollie on the boat safely.
-We choose to pay with the cost of the marina for five nights but were thankful that we had the reduced marina group rate for the event.
-The next marina was east of Annapolis on Kent Island at the Kent Island Yacht Club which we stayed at for 6 days (7 total, but one of those days was in the month of June).
+The next marina was east of Annapolis on Kent Island at the Kent Island Yacht Club, which we stayed at for six days (seven total, but one of those days was in the month of June).
 We stayed at this marina/yacht club because we had a wedding to attend during Memorial Day weekend.
-Our initial 4 night stay turned into 5 nights when our original arrival coincided with some strong wind, which we made the decision to arrive a day earlier so we wouldn’t have to dock in 30 knots of wind.
-Once we returned from the wedding, the 5 night stay got extended to 7 nights due to a heat wave that was passing through.
+Our initial 4-night stay turned into 5 nights when our original arrival coincided with some strong wind, and we made the decision to arrive a day earlier so we wouldn’t have to dock in 30 knots of wind.
+Once we returned from the wedding, the 5-night stay got extended to 7 nights due to a heat wave that was passing through.
 We knew we’d be much more comfortable with air conditioning, which we can only run on shore power.
 Besides that, we were fortunate to find safe, dog-friendly anchorages throughout the month.

 Some anomalies about the month of May that are important to consider are our trips off the boat.
 We didn’t include the expenses in our Great Loop Monthly Expense report because they vary from person to person.
-The first trip was for Jen to fly home to Florida for a doctor’s appointment while we were in Hampton, Virginia waiting out some weather.
-Some expenses we incurred were Uber to and from the airport, the flight home, as well as medical expenses.
-Our second trip off the boat during this time was for a family wedding in Knoxville, Tennessee.
-Expenses for the wedding included the marina (included as it was related to the boat), rental car, gas, food and drinks, hotel, and wedding gift.
+The first trip was for Jen to fly home to Florida for a doctor’s appointment while we were in Hampton, Virginia, waiting out some nasty weather.
+Some expenses we incurred were Uber to and from the airport, the flight home, and medical expenses.

 GREAT LOOP MONTHLY EXPENSES - MAY 2022

 We spent a total of $3,973.43 on our Great Loop expenses for May 2022.
-This list does not include our healthcare, phone bills, personal subscriptions, and business expenses as those all vary from one person to another.
+This list does not include our healthcare, phone bills, personal subscriptions, and business expenses, as those all vary from one person to another.

 Our greatest expense was groceries for a total of $1,315.78.
 This month was particularly high as we bought a lot of pantry items on Amazon while we had access to marinas and were preparing for upcoming travels to Canada.
 Most of the meals we eat are cooked on our boat, making this a particularly high category for us.
 The cost of eating isn’t an expense anyone can escape, however, we try to cook more meals than going out to eat at restaurants, which helps us overall save money.

-Our fourth greatest expense was boat projects for a total of $587.42.
-This was a combination of maintenance items like purchasing oil for our next oil change to getting spare parts or replacement parts to things that need to be replaced.
+Our fourth greatest expense was boat projects, which cost $587.42.
+This included maintenance items like purchasing oil for our next oil change, getting spare parts or replacement parts, and replacing things that needed to be replaced.
+Keeping up with boat maintenance is crucial to keeping our boat running smoothly.

 OUR GREAT LOOP BUDGET RESOURCES